 Thermal underwear ~ Two pairs of good quality polypro or capeline underwear are recommended as these wick moisture from the skin and are warm even when damp.
 Both pairs should be heavy expedition weight for trips in late August and September.
 Besides your waders, bring some type of waterproof shoe such as knee boots or the LL Bean Maine hunting shoe to wear around camp.
 Once again, please leave the cotton jeans and shirts at home or save them for use as travel clothing.
 Invest in some windproof fleece pants and a jacket they are worth the extra cost and can prevent you from becoming cold.

-Dry Bag ~ Invest in one or two good-quality dry bags to hold your clothing and sleeping bag for your trip.
+Dry Bag ~ Invest in one or two good-quality roll top dry bags to hold your clothing and sleeping bag for your trip.
 No wheeled or hard sided luggage will be allowed.
 We also ask that you pack in two smaller bags vs one large bag as that makes loading the aircraft and rafts significantly easier

 Plastic Compactor Bags ~ These work as an added layer of protection for things that you do not want to get wet like sleeping bags.
 Put those items into these and then into your dry bag.

 Rain Gear ~ Quality strong sturdy rain gear jackets and pants are essential on any trip to Alaska.
 A heavy rubberized canvas top and chest waders offer the driest combo of all.
 Bring the best you can afford, sure you might not need it but then if you do you will not regret having not skimped on this one item.

 Waders ~ Chest waders with wading shoes.
 Note: that as of January 1, 2012 - Felt sole wading boots were no longer allowed in Alaska waters!
 The breathable waders with fleece or thermal underwear underneath are the most popular choice of most anglers.
 Please no stream cleats or studs as they damage our boats.